oobabooga/text-generation-webui/docs/05 - Training Tab.md

 ## Raw Text File Settings

-When using raw text files as your dataset, the text is automatically split into chunks based on your `Cutoff Length` you get a few basic options to configure them.
+When using raw text files as your dataset, the text is split into sections by the `Hard Cut String` (default `\n\n\n`), tokenized, concatenated into one long token sequence, and then split into non-overlapping chunks of exactly `Cutoff Length` tokens (any remainder shorter than the cutoff is dropped).
+This is the standard concatenate-and-split approach used by HuggingFace `run_clm.py`.
-- `Overlap Length` is how much to overlap chunks by.
-Overlapping chunks helps prevent the model from learning strange mid-sentence cuts, and instead learn continual sentences that flow from earlier text.
-- `Prefer Newline Cut Length` sets a maximum distance in characters to shift the chunk cut towards newlines.
-Doing this helps prevent lines from starting or ending mid-sentence, preventing the model from learning to cut off sentences randomly.
-- `Hard Cut String` sets a string that indicates there must be a hard cut without overlap.
+- `Hard Cut String` sets a string that indicates a boundary between unrelated sections of text.
 This defaults to `\n\n\n`, meaning 3 newlines.
-No trained chunk will ever contain this string.
-This allows you to insert unrelated sections of text in the same text file, but still ensure the model won't be taught to randomly change the subject.
+When `Add EOS token` is enabled, an EOS token is appended after each section before concatenation.
+This allows you to insert unrelated sections of text in the same text file, ensuring the model learns proper boundaries between them.

+## Target Modules

+By default, **Target all linear layers** is enabled.
+This uses peft's `all-linear` mode, which applies LoRA to every `nn.Linear` layer in the model except the output head (`lm_head`).
+It works for any model architecture.

+If you uncheck it, you can manually select individual projection modules (`q_proj`, `k_proj`, `v_proj`, `o_proj`, `gate_proj`, `down_proj`, `up_proj`).
+Targeting fewer modules reduces VRAM usage and adapter size, but also reduces how much the model can learn.
+The default selection of `q_proj` + `v_proj` is the minimum for basic style/format training.

 ## Parameters